Contrast-Security-OSS/docs/content/user/agent/net/rules/Level2Rules-InstrumentationSourceRules.md

 * **SIGNATURE:** *required*

-   Signature of the method to instrument
+   Signature of the method to instrument.

 * **TAGS:** *required*